netdata/blog/blog/2023-07-14-netdata-assistant/index.md

 Let's walk through an example of using Netdata Assistant.

-1. This war room has a lot of active alerts, if you want to digve deeper into a particular alert, let's say `load average 15` then just click on the Netdata Assistant button
+1. This war room has a lot of active alerts, if you want to dive deeper into a particular alert, let's say `load average 15` then just click on the Netdata Assistant button

 ![image](https://github.com/netdata/blog/assets/24860547/815ca123-e2b6-4d44-a780-eeee64cca420)